unovue/shadcn-vue/apps/www/src/content/docs/contribution.md

 As you can see, `AccordionRootEmits` and `AccordionRootProps` types are imported from radix, combined with `useForwardPropsEmits` and then are binded using `v-bind` syntaxt.

 ### CSS Classes
-There are cases when we want to accept `class` as a prop in our `shadcn/vue` components and then combine it with a default style on our `radix-vue` component.
+There are cases when we want to accept `class` as a prop in our `shadcn/vue` component and then combine it with a default tailwind class on our `radix-vue` component via `cn` utility function.

-In these cases, we can not use `v-bind` while `class` is declared as a prop, because this would lead in [double class binding](https://github.com/radix-vue/shadcn-vue/pull/241), so the `class` propert must be dealt specefically.
+In these cases, we can not use `v-bind`, because this would lead in [double class binding](https://github.com/radix-vue/shadcn-vue/pull/241).

 Take a look at `DrawerDescription.vue`.